ZoRdAK/ota-server/README.md

 Satisfy any
 ```

-Note that this .htaccess disable protection for apk files, due to a bug with .htacces on some Android browsers (more information here <http://blog.hoachuck.biz/blog/2012/11/22/cannot-download-apk-file-while-using-htaccess-auth/>)
+Note that this .htaccess disable protection for apk files, due to a bug with .htaccess on some Android browsers (more informations [here](http://blog.hoachuck.biz/blog/2012/11/22/cannot-download-apk-file-while-using-htaccess-auth/)).

 Use .htpasswd to secure your OTA Server.
-You can have one account that restricts access to all project, or a per-project protection
+You can have one account that restricts access to all project, or a per-project/per-user protection.

 One account for all projects example :